Killing All That Holds You

-Killing All That Holds You is the second album by American alternative metal band 10 Years, released in 2004 with new vocalist Jesse Hasek.
+Killing All That Holds You is the second studio album by American alternative metal band 10 Years, released in 2004 with new vocalist Jesse Hasek.
 Although it was not widely distributed, the band sold it at their live shows, and an autographed copy was available on their webstore.
 The album had been abbreviated as "K.A.T.H.Y".
-This, along with the band's first album Into the Half Moon, has not been released on Spotify.
+This, along with the band's debut album Into the Half Moon, has not been released on Spotify.
 However, both Killing All That Hold You and Into the Half Moon can be found on YouTube.

 According to vocalist Jesse Hasek, Universal Records originally thought the band would re-record Killing All That Holds You for its major-label debut.
 However, the band recorded an entirely new album with re-recorded versions of "Wasteland" and "Through the Iris."